lpcvoid/note-safer-t12/README.md

 ![Cut heatsink](https://i.imgur.com/U50wk9A.png)

+Resolder and screw back in place.
+You might also want to add thermal paste, that way both TO-220 packages won't get as hot.
 Afterwards, I think this is a extremly good iron that's very cheap, and if something craps out it's easy to replace.